 Set the dish elevation angle first.
 This is the up/down angle and there may be a scale on the back.
 An inclinometer may be of use.
-Set the polarisation or skew angle also.
+Set the polarization or skew angle also.
 This involves either rotating the LNB or the entire dish assembly.
-The may be polarisation rotation scale on the feed throat or behind the dish.
-Face the satellite, clockwise is positive.
+There may be a polarization rotation scale on the feed throat or behind the dish.
+Facing the satellite, clockwise is positive.
 For the azimuth bearing use a compass or just think where the sun is and the time of day and boldly swing the dish sideways.
 You should find the satellite on the first swing, then spend half an hour peaking up.
 Peaking up the aiming is really important for long term service quality and minimum outage time during rain fades.

 In northern Canada the use of magnetic compass bearing is unreliable and a true bearing will be shown.
 This occurs north of the 60 deg latitude line.
 To determine a true bearing reference find north with the pole star or use a hand held GPS.
 Walk in a straight line holding the GPS and it will tell you the true bearing of that direction of walking.

 Disclaimer and Safety Warning:

 The results of this page may be in error.
 The latitude and longitude are not intended for the blind navigation of aircraft, ship or other vehicle purposes.
 Dish pointing angles may be wrong.
 Magnetic azimuth bearings are approximate or may not be available, particularly in northern Canada.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.

 This page is on the satsig.net web site and is strictly Copyright Satellite Signals Limited (c) 2006 All rights reserved.
 Please tell me firstname.lastname@example.org, about any technical errors or problems with this page.
 Thank you.